 Required Maintenance

 While some property owners enjoy fussing over their lawns, many homeowners dread long hours spent maintaining a yard.
-Consider which grass types require the least amount of care and how much work you’re willing to put into a lawn.
+Consider which grass types require the least care and how much work you’re willing to put into a lawn.
 Zoysia grass, for example, requires annual dethatching, while perennial ryegrass will not self-repair and requires patching.
 Bermuda grass, in comparison, requires very little maintenance.

 Sun Exposure

 Various grasses tolerate different levels of sun exposure.
-Some grasses, such as Bermuda grass, demand full sun but other varieties, such as tall fescue, do well with partial shade.
+Some grasses, such as Bermuda grass, demand full sun, but other varieties, such as tall fescue, do well with partial shade.
 Assess the sun exposure of your lawn to determine a good lawn grass seed for the lighting conditions there.
-Some seed companies produce specific seed mixes for full shade, full sun, or lawns with shaded areas and full-sun areas.
+Some seed companies produce specific seed mixes for full shade, full sun, or lawns with shaded areas and full sun areas.

 Single Seed vs. Mix

 When selecting a type of grass seed, you can choose one specific seed type or a blend that combines several different species.
 Go for a single seed type if you’re trying to achieve a particular look for your lawn.
-While single seeds are more difficult to maintain, the effect of a single species lawn can be well worth it.
+While single seeds are more difficult to maintain, the effect of a single-species lawn can be well worth it.

 Mixes are easier to grow and maintain because companies blend the mixes for improved drought or heat tolerance.
 They also generally grow more uniformly with little need for patching.
-However, your lawn will lack the attractive uniform look of a single species lawn.
+However, your lawn will lack the attractive uniform look of a single-species lawn.

 Germination Percentage